nbulteau/mystravastats/docs/README.md

 ```
 ./gradlew run
 ```
-Will download activities from 2010 to now from Strava, then display statistics and some charts.
+Will download activities from 2010 to now from Strava, then display statistics and charts.

 ### Ride distance by year chart